TI-Toolkit/tokens-wiki/tokens/χ²GOF-Test(.md

 There were a total of sum(L1)=142 customers.
 So the expected number of customers on each day was 142/7.
 Store all the expected counts: {142/7,142/7,142/7,142/7,142/7,142/7,142/7} to L2 (as a shortcut, you can store 142/7{1,1,1,1,1,1,1}).

 Since there are 7 days, there are 6 (one less) degrees of freedom.
-So the resulting command is `χ²GOF-Test(L1,L2,6)`.
+So the resulting command is <tt>χ²GOF-Test(L1,L2,6)</tt>.

-The output will give a `χ²` of 10.32394366, and a p value of 0.1116563376.
+The output will give a <tt>χ²</tt> of 10.32394366, and a p value of 0.1116563376.
 This is higher than 5%, so the test is not significant on a 95 percent level.
 It's perfectly possible, in other words, that the number of customers is independent of the day of week.

-(Note that in this case, if you suspected the number of customers to be higher on weekends, you could use a more sensitive test for only two categories: [2-SampTTest](/2-sampttest))
+(Note that in this case, if you suspected the number of customers to be higher on weekends, you could use a more sensitive test for only two categories: <tt><a href="/2-sampttest">2-SampTTest</a></tt>)

 ## Advanced Uses

-The `χ²GOF-Test(` command is only on TI-84 Plus and newer calculator models.
-However, it's possible to use the [χ²cdf(](/chisquarecdf) command to simulate it on the other calculators: see the [χ² Goodness-of-fit Test](/goodness-of-fit) routine.
+The <tt>χ²GOF-Test(</tt> command is only on TI-84 Plus and newer calculator models.
+However, it's possible to use the <tt><a href="/chisquarecdf">χ²cdf(</a></tt> command to simulate it on the other calculators: see the [χ² Goodness-of-fit Test](/goodness-of-fit) routine.

 ## Formulas